jorisvandenbossche/course-python-data/notebooks/python_intro/03-containers.md

 <div class="alert alert-info">

 __Info__:

+* Slicing syntax: `L[start:stop:step]`
 * `L[start:stop]` contains the elements with indices i so `start <= i < stop`
 * i ranging from start to stop-1.
 Therefore, L[start:stop] has (stop-start) elements.
-* Slicing syntax: `L[start:stop:stride]`
 * All slicing parameters are optional
-* start and stop can be negative (counting backwards)
+* All slicing parameters can be negative (counting backwards)

 </div>

-When assigning a list to a new variable name, only a view is created and both names are linked to the same data in memory on your computer (cfr. two sticky notes specifiying the same).
+When assigning a list to a new variable name, both names are linked to the same data in memory on your computer (cfr. two sticky notes specifiying the same).
 When changing one of them, the other will also be adjusted:

 ```python
 a = ['a',  'b']